News We Recently Launched AD Migrator and AD Reporter.

 Q. Is it possible to check for nested group memberships in Active Directory?

-Yes you have to make a few tweaks in the PowerShell here is a base script to get you started
+Yes you have to make a few tweaks in the PowerShell here is a base script you can use

 param (